Republican National Convention: 21st century

+The party chose Charlotte, North Carolina as the location for its 2020 Republican National Convention, but pulled out at the last minute.
+President Donald Trump announced the convention would be moved to Jacksonville, Florida, but subsequently cancelled the Jacksonville convention plans amidst COVID-19 pandemic concerns and complications on July 23.
+The convention proceedings were then held remotely from various locations, with the final day taking place on the South Lawn of the White House.

 Delegations

 The party's presidential nominee is chosen primarily by pledged delegates, which are in turn selected through a series of individual state caucuses and primary elections.
 The size of delegations to the Republican National Convention, for each state, territory, or other political subdivision, are described by Rule 14 of the party's national rules.
 The party does not use superdelegates as does the Democratic Party, and all delegates are pledged to a candidate in some fashion.

 The Republican Party's rules leave discretion to the states in choosing how to award their respective pledged delegates to the candidates.
 Some states may use a statewide winner-take-all method, where the primary candidate who receives the most popular votes in a state gets all of its pledged delegates.
 Other states may use a proportional representation system, where the pledged delegates are instead distributed to the candidates in proportion to its votes.